You might not be able to see them, but nitrates are hiding in every aquarium.

 An overstocked aquarium is going to have more nitrate problems than an understocked one.

 It’s unavoidable.
-Too many fish in a small aquarium will create more waste than the tank can handle, which is a surefire recipe for a spike in nitrate levels.
+Too many fish in a small aquarium will create more waste than the fish tank can handle, which is a surefire recipe for a spike in nitrate levels.

 - Get rid of some of your fish or